It’s taken me a few years, but I’ve finally got a complete clean makeup routine (save one product noted below).

 Clean beauty is an important part of sustainable living (what we put on our skin matters as much as what we wash down the drain).
 Be sure to check out these other clean beauty roundups:

-You can also see my clean beauty skincare routine here.
+You can also see my clean beauty skincare routine as well as my go to clean hair products!

-I’ve been using this RMS Beauty Un Cover-Up concealer for over a year.
+I’ve been using this RMS Beauty Un Cover-Up concealer for a few years now.
 In addition to covering up areas, it also adds a nice hue or brightness – not in a shiny, oily…in a healthy skin looking way!

 RMS Beauty is a clean beauty company that sells its items in recyclable containers – often made of recycled materials and reusable!!